PHT-EU/station-backend/README.md

 npm run setup
 ```

-the output should be with different keys:
+the output should be similar, with different keys:

 ```
 ✔ Generated rsa key-pair.